platium111/react-webpack5-boilerplate/LEARN.md

     - see services inside stack `docker stack services react-boilerplate-app`
     - see ps of docker stack `docker stack ps react-boilerplate-app`

+2. TDD and testing
+Why unit test
+  - CONFIDENCE when add new feature, when add new feature, old feature are not getting errors -> Reduce time and increate quality because developers think ready to SHIP IT
+  - REDUCE REGRESSION TEST when add new features
+  - NEW ERRORS COMING COVERED BY TEST, to make sure not happen again
+  - FOR REACT
+    + with different props -> is output expected?
+    + Click button -> event handler works and state change?
+    + Edge cases for null props, errors -> what is behaviour?
+    + Integration between components -> when one is mounted, what happend with others
+  - TDD is good approach to write unit tests first, then devs will think more of design -> better code

 [pr] issue in not having `image: hieptqsocial/react-docker-boiderplate` inside docker-compose.prod.yml` [sol] should update docker.compose.prod file, then git commit and push, in ssh, we need to pull it and using `docker stack deploy...` again. `docker ...build` and `docker...push` cannot solve this issue because its related to docker-compose files.
 When we use `docker stack deploy -f...`, its related to these files